Locations:

 Cardiac Resynchronization Therapy

-Cardiac resynchronization therapy, also known as CRT or biventricular pacing, is a procedure for implanting a special type of pacemaker.
-A biventricular pacemaker helps most people who have this procedure get both of their heart ventricles contracting at the same time.
-This can help people with heart failure have a better quality of life.
+Cardiac resynchronization therapy (CRT or biventricular pacing) is a procedure to implant a special type of pacemaker.
+This helps most people who have this procedure get both of their heart ventricles to contract at the same time.
+It can help people with heart failure have a better quality of life.

 Cardiac resynchronization therapy makes both ventricles contract together.